 Area 6: Language Other Than English - LOTE (UC Requirement Only)

-Transfer students to the UC who intend to fully certify IGETC are required to demonstrate proficiency in a language other than English equal to two years of high school study.
-There are several methods DAC students may use to demonstrate proficiency for the purpose of fulfilling the LOTE requirement on IGETC.
+Transfer students that intend to fully certify IGETC are required to demonstrate proficiency in a language other than English equal to two years of high school study.
+Students at DAC may choose one of several methods to demonstrate proficiency for the purposes of fulfilling the LOTE requirement on IGETC.

 Completion of IGETC is not a minimum transfer admission requirement and does not guarantee admission to a UC major or UC campus.
-Keep in mind that some UC majors, campuses, and colleges/schools require additional course work beyond completion of IGETC to satisfy their GE requirements.
+Keep in mind that some UC majors, campuses, and colleges/schools require additional coursework beyond completion of IGETC to satisfy their GE requirements.
 Additionally, completion of IGETC may not be considered an acceptable means of satisfying all lower-division GE-Breadth requirements by some colleges or schools within a UC campus.
 Consult with a UC admissions counselor or DAC counselor or academic adviser for more information.

-IGETC is not recommended for every student planning to transfer to the UC.
-In general, IGETC is not the best GE option for students pursuing high unit majors (e.g. engineering or the biological, physical, and natural sciences) because these majors require extensive lower-division major preparation coursework to be completed.
-Instead, it is often more advantageous for such students to complete the many prerequisites for the major that the university screens for to determine eligibility for admission rather than complete IGETC.
+In general, IGETC is not the best GE option for students who plan to transfer into high unit majors (e.g. engineering or the the physical, and natural sciences) because these majors require extensive lower-division major preparation to be considered for admission.
+It is often more advantageous for such students to complete the many prerequisites for the major that the university screens for to determine eligibility for admission rather than complete IGETC.

-For students who decide to follow IGETC, it is strongly recommended that they complete IGETC prior to transfer and obtain full IGETC certification.
-However, if this is not possible, a partial certification may be issued by DAC.
+Students who decide to follow IGETC are advised to complete all areas on IGETC prior to transfer and to obtain full IGETC certification from DAC.
+However, if this is not possible, a partial certification of IGETC may be issued by DAC.
 Students are responsible for determining the appropriateness of a partial certification of IGETC.
-Partial certification is defined as completing all but one (1) or two (2) courses on the IGETC pattern.
-Once partially certified, it is the student’s responsibility to work with the counselor at the university to find out how to complete IGETC requirements.
-The UC is responsible for verifying that the missing IGETC course(s) has been completed and students should not request a full certification from DAC after transfer.
+Partial certification is defined as completing all but one (1) or two (2) courses on IGETC.
+Once partially certified, it is the student’s responsibility to work with an advisor at the university to determine how they may complete IGETC requirements.
+The UC is responsible for verifying that any missing IGETC coursework has been completed; students should not request full certification of IGETC from DAC after transfer.

-A university or specific program may specify that full IGETC certification is required for admission (e.g. UC Berkeley's College of Letters & Science requires full IGETC certification as part of their selection criterion).
-Students should check on the conditions for admission outlined by the university or program.
+A university or specific major department may specify that full IGETC certification is required for admission (e.g. UC Berkeley's College of Letters & Science requires full IGETC certification as part of their selection criterion).
+Students should check on the conditions for admission outlined by the university or major department.

 UC Campus-Specific GE

 When deciding which GE pattern to follow students should consider factors such as their intended major, the GE-Breadth requirements for the specific school or college within the UC campus, and any prior college coursework completed.
-As a transfer applicant, completion of lower-division GE requirements prior to transfer will often improve the chances for admission to a competitive major, campus, or program.
+As a transfer applicant, completion of lower-division GE requirements prior to transfer will often improve the chances for admission to a competitive campus or major.

-Students who plan to fulfill the GE/Breadth requirements for a specific UC campus or college should confirm that the courses taken at DAC are listed on the GE/Breadth articulation agreements (available by UC campus) on www.assist.org.
+Students who plan to fulfill the GE/Breadth requirements for a specific UC campus should confirm that the courses taken at DAC are listed on the GE/Breadth articulation agreements (available by UC campus) on ASSIST.org.

 Reminder about GE Certification